Enzo-Nunes/Projects/Artificial Intelligence/README.md

-# IA - Inteligência Artificial
-## Artificial Intelligence
+# Artificial Intelligence

-This repository contains the project completed as part of the IA course at IST.
-The course focused on the basic concepts and techniques in AI, including problem-solving, search algorithms, and heuristics.
-The project was developed in **Python** and consisted of implementing a solution to the Pipemania game using search algorithms.
+This course focused on the basic concepts and techniques both for use and development of Artificial Intelligence, including problem-solving, search algorithms, and heuristics.
+The project was developed in `Python` and consisted of implementing a solution to the Pipemania game using search algorithms.

 ## Pipemania